AdanChain/blankslate/readme.txt

 If you're creating your own theme or client project, open up all files and do a "Find and Replace All" on the word "blankslate" with your own project name.

-Learn about more ways to use BlankSlate and precautions to take at: https://blankslate.me/.

 === License ===